1jour1vin

 4/5 (2 customers)

-A superb Bandol with character, best enjoyed for its fruitiness and freshness!
+A superb Bandol with plenty of character—best enjoyed for its fruitiness and freshness!

 Hachette Guide 2008: 1 * Star

-The estate's second red wine is named after these famous terraced hillsides, known as terraces, where its Mourvèdre and Grenache vines are planted.
-Hailing from the same terroir as the estate’s flagship wine—a mix of clay and limestone—but made from the estate’s youngest vines (aged between 8 and 16 years), it is vinified and aged with the same care.
-Here we have a very lovely Bandol Well-balanced, with a smooth, aromatic profile and supple, refined tannins.
+The estate's second red wine is named after these famous hillside terraces, known as terraces, where its Mourvèdre and Grenache vines are planted.
+Hailing from the same terroir as the estate’s flagship wine—a mix of clay and limestone—but made from the estate’s youngest vines (between 8 and 16 years old), it is vinified and aged with the same care.
+Here we have a very lovely Bandol Well-balanced, both smooth and aromatic, with supple, refined tannins.
 Perfect with a rack of lamb...

-Buy your Pibarnon wines at the best price in a private sale!
+Buy your Pibarnon wines at the best price through a private sale!

 Rated site